TheOdinProject/curriculum/react/conclusion/conclusion.md

 You're at a point in your React journey where you can begin learning about design patterns and architecture. [patterns.dev](https://www.patterns.dev/) is an exceptional resource that will help you build better React apps by leveraging powerful patterns.
 They are worth a bookmark!

 Before you move onto the next section.
-Fill out this survey [here](https://docs.google.com/forms/d/e/1FAIpQLSdj_tNMp0LEz3ZLPqYcF67V11tX_CCJP3CTictPZzZ6XQm2Gw/viewform?usp=sf_link) to add your input and experience with the section.
+Fill out this [React course feedback survey](https://docs.google.com/forms/d/e/1FAIpQLSdj_tNMp0LEz3ZLPqYcF67V11tX_CCJP3CTictPZzZ6XQm2Gw/viewform?usp=sf_link) to add your input and experience with the section.
 This helps us improve the section as well as the overall course and is greatly appreciated.

 ### Contribute